russelsantos19/100-days-of-code/log.md

 **Thoughts**:     I must code earlier to sleep earlier.
 I must plan what should I do before I start coding for me to have a goal and make my time productive.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 92: October 07, 2020 Wednesday

+**Today's Progress**:  I learn about $nextTick in #vuejs, a function that executes a callback AFTER the DOM updates.
+I also solve another problem by applying scopes, a basic javascript principle.

+**Thoughts**:      I'm so happy today cause I solve many problems in my code. $nextTick will be very helpful to me in solving different problems.
+I spend most of my time in problem solving and bug fixing in my code, I realize that Programming is about solving problems.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)